 Place Royale, or Royal Square in English, was built in 1757 to honor King Louis XV.
 A bronze statue of King Louis XV, depicted as a Roman emperor, stands at the center of the square.

-As expected, there are a number of delicious restaurants nearby and all throughout the city.
-For some excellent brunch on your early-afternoon stroll around town, Emilie and the Cool Kids is a great choice.
+As expected, there are several delicious restaurants nearby and throughout the city.
+Emilie and the Cool Kids is a great choice for an excellent brunch on your early-afternoon stroll around town.

 10. Musée Saint-Remi